kotoko/gitlab-runner-vm/Readme.md

 # gitlab-runner-vm

-This repo contains script that creates virtual machine disk image using packer.
-Packer installs non-interactively Ubuntu Server 22.04, latest gitlab-runner and commonly used tools in CI.
-This repo also contains script for creating secondary disk that will be used as build directory and other directories for temporary files: /tmp, /var/tmp, /var/lib/docker.
+This repository contains script that creates virtual machine disk (file).
+Script creates temporary virtual machine, installs non-interactively Ubuntu Server 22.04 and latest gitlab-runner and commonly used tools in CI, deletes temporary virtual machine.
+The result of this script is disk image - file that can be later imported to emulator (qemu).
+This repository also contains script for creating secondary disk that will be used as build directory and other directories for temporary files: /tmp, /var/tmp, /var/lib/docker.

-Idea is you can have virtual machine with gitlab-runner and programs already installed and the only thing left to do is to register gitlab-runner to the gitlab.com server.
+Idea is that you can have virtual machine with gitlab-runner already installed and the only thing left to do is to register gitlab-runner to the gitlab.com server.

+## Assumptions

+I am assuming that you are using linux distribution (e.g. Ubuntu) for generating virtual machine.
+Packer supports different operating systems so if you tinker with configuration files you may make this work on Windows or macOS.

+I am assuming that virtual machine will be run under qemu.
+Generated virtual machine will have package qemu-guest-agent installed.
+That package improves perfomance under qemu but may also cause problems under different emulator (e.g. VirtualBox).
+Packer supports different emulators so if you tinker with configuration files you may make this work under VirtualBox or VMware.
+Make sure to not install qemu-guest-agent and also install appropriate guest package.

 ## Requirements

 Creating virtual machine image:

+* linux distribution (e.g. Ubuntu)
 * internet access
-* installed programs (here ubuntu packages):
+* installed programs (here Ubuntu packages):
   - ansible
   - libvirt-daemon
   - virt-manager